pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

 # Conclusion

 So I believe that's all you need to know to successfully setup an ESP8266 module - ok I guess it's pretty much.
 Now you know how frustrating the process might be setting up this WiFi module for a software person, and how the cheap price comes with a huge cost.

 But I believe I was the one who encountered most of the errors people are likely to encounter and managed to solve them somehow, so I hope the troubleshooting part is comprehensive enough to cover all of your problems.
+To me, every error popped up appeared to have 100 different possible suggested solutions online, and I almost tried all of them to finally identify one possible valid solution, or sometimes even none of them are valid.
+I have to say, ESP8266 still have its long way to go.

-Really have to thank the people who wrote the tutorials, instructables, guides, and documentations online, which are mostly included in the following references (cannot put them all).
+Finally, I really have to thank the people who wrote the tutorials, instructables, guides, and documentations online, which are mostly included in the following references (cannot put them all).

 _I will post the sample codes up to GitHub along with a summary of this tutorial as a cheatsheet later if I find time._